rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a new patch version that fixes an error.
+* This is a new patch version that updates a third-party C++ library included in the package and adds error reporting via the cli R package.

 ## Test environment